Zaltu/osgis/ReadMe.md

 This is a slightly more feature-rich wrapper around the `glob` module.
 Primary features are
 - Restrict to a list of file types
 - Only allow subdirectory globbing, for security reasons.
+    - To note, this security can pretty easily be gotten around by changing `aig.topdir` to `/`, but since this is python there's no real way around that.

 Use:
 ```python